 The Firewall: WMI Incoming

 The WMI inbound firewall rule must be enabled on all domain computers.
 This can be done manually or by a Group Policies.

 Restart in Action

-I recommend all readers to stop now and to control the list of the computers carefully.
+I recommend all readers to stop now and ask yourself: “Do you really want to restart all those computers?” 😉 Control the list of computers carefully.
 Now all computers are restarted.
 Open files are not saved and the user is logged off.
-This can be unpleasant if you catch the “wrong”.
+This could be unpleasant if you catch the “wrong”.

 Restart-Computer -ComputerName (Get-Content C:\Temp\computers.txt) -Force -ErrorAction SilentlyContinue -ErrorVariable NoRestart

 The -Force parameter forces a restart even when users are logged on.
 The -ErrorAction parameter does not display any errors (computers in the database can be offline).
 The -ErrorVariable parameter stores errors in the variable NoRestart.